-Similarly, all the common productivity file types encountered in e-discovery (Microsoft Office formats, PDF and e-mail) employ fielding to abet utility and functionality.
-Native "documents" are natively fielded; that is, a file's content is structured to ensure that pieces of information reside in defined locations within the file.
+Similarly, all of the common productivity file types encountered in e-discovery (Microsoft Office formats, PDF and e-mail) employ fielding to abet utility and functionality.
+Native "documents" are natively fielded; that is, a file's content is structured to insure that particular pieces of information reside in defined locations within the file.
 This structure is understood and exploited by the native application and by tools designed to avail themselves of the file architecture.